RGBDeehan/FINAL_XM_TJ_SIR/QN.md

 ArrayCW5 :: Enter 5 numbers & show even numbers seperately using
 another array & also find sum of even numbers.

+NSLoop-1.
+Display number of factors of each X.

+NSLoop-2.
+Display average number of Factor for all X.

+NSLoop-3.
+Display only prime X[i].

+NSLoop-4.
+Find GCD using NESTED LOOP.